Who Is it at Fault for a Lane Change Collision?

 - Refusal to yield right of way

-- Inability to stay in proper lane
+- Inability to stay in the proper lane

 - Reckless driving